intel/data-center-gpu-utilities-for-vmware-tanzu/README.md

 ### Deployment

-The driver is installed with a helm chart.
+The driver is installed with one helm chart.
 This requires helm to be [installed](https://helm.sh/docs/intro/install/).

 Install depends on a few variables:

 * local.image - <u>Required</u>
   * A template URL that will be used to store the GPU driver container image.
   * e.g. my.registry.acme.com/intel-gpu-driver
-  * Resulting container image will have a kernel specific tag: *5.15.0-79-generic*
+  * Resulting container image will have a kernel specific tag: *I915-23W01.5-5.15.0-79-generic*
 * local.secret.base64 - Recommended
   * Secret for accessing the registry, if registry requires authentication.
   * Docker's `config.json` in base64 format.